Humphreys (Unigate)

 The British milk company Unigate produced a series of TV advertisements in the 1970s featuring characters called the Humphreys.
 The Humphreys were milk thieves whose only visible presence was a red-and-white striped straw with which to suck up the milk.
-TV personalities of the time, including Barbara Windsor, Arthur Mullard, Rod Hull and Spike Milligan, featured in the adverts; but the campaign is best known for the slogan: "Watch out, watch out—there's a Humphrey about!" written and sung by Mike Batt.
+TV personalities of the time, including Barbara Windsor, Arthur Mullard, Rod Hull, Sid James and Spike Milligan, featured in the adverts; but the campaign is best known for the slogan: "Watch out, watch out—there's a Humphrey about!" written and sung by Mike Batt.

-A merchandising campaign accompanied the adverts; and the Humphrey-themed mugs, milk bottles, and straws are now collectors' items.
+A merchandising campaign accompanied the adverts; and the Humphrey-themed mugs, milk bottles, and straws are now collector's items.
 The campaign was devised by John Webster of the Boase Massimi Pollitt advertising agency.